syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Adding-a-timestamp-in-digital-signature-of-PDF/).

 ## Adding a timestamp to PDF document

 You can add timestamp to the PDF document using the following code snippet.